 Microsoft Power BI

-Power BI (Business Intelligence) is a suite of business analytics tools to analyze data and share insights.
-It is a cloud based data analysis which can be used for reporting and data analysis from wide range of data source.
-Power BI dashboards provide a 360-degree view for business users providing them the ability to see all the most important metrics in real time, and usually in different kinds of devices.
+Power BI (Business Intelligence) is a suite of business analytics tools used to analyze data and share insights.
+It is a cloud based data analysis which can be used for reporting and data analysis from a wide range of data source.
+Power BI dashboards provide a 360-degree view for business users providing them the ability to see all of the most important metrics in real time, and usually in different kinds of devices.
 Users can examine the data behind the dashboards with just one click.
 The intuitive tools help make finding answers easier.
-The pre-built dashboards and hundreds of connections to the known business applications makes doing analysis simple and quick.
+The pre-built dashboards and hundreds of connections to the known business applications make doing analysis simple and quick.